Billy Barty: Television

-He was a regular cast member of comedian Redd Foxx's variety show The Redd Foxx Show.
-Barty appeared in an episode of Barney Miller in 1977, and an episode of The Love Boat in 1978.
-Another show he guest-starred in was CHiPs.
-In June 1978, Barty guest-starred in the final episode of Man from Atlantis titled "Deadly Carnival".
-He also guest starred in two episodes of Little House on the Prairie playing a circus member in the episode "Annabelle".
-Also in a later episode ("Little Lou") as a single father trying to raise a baby daughter.
+He was a regular cast member of the comedian Redd Foxx's variety show The Redd Foxx Show.
+Barty appeared in an episode of Barney Miller in 1977 and one of The Love Boat in 1978.
+He guest-starred in CHiPs, the final episode of Man from Atlantis ("Deadly Carnival"), and two episodes of Little House on the Prairie, playing first a circus member ("Annabelle"), then a single father trying to raise a baby daughter ("Little Lou").
 Barty was regularly seen on Bizarre, a weekly Canadian TV sketch comedy series, airing from 1980 to 1985.
 In 1981, he appeared in a documentary called Being Different and in late 1985, he appeared as Rose Nylund's father in a dream sequence on an episode of The Golden Girls titled "A Little Romance".
+In 1972, Barty appeared in the second show of The Waltons,” The Carnival” as a carnival entertainer named Tommy Trimble.
+This would be the Waltons’ first contact with the outside world.
+On October 29, 1976, he appeared in the Paul Lynde Halloween Special as Gallows the Butler/and Pinky's boss, along with Margaret Hamilton reprising her role and dressed exactly as she looked in the musical fantasy film "The Wizard of Oz" (1939) as “The Wicked Witch of the West.”

 In 1982, Barty appeared in an episode of Hart to Hart called "A Christmas Hart" (Season 4, Episode 10).

-In 1983, Barty supplied the voice for "Figment" in EPCOT Center's Journey Into Imagination dark ride.
-He subsequently supplied a reprisal for the second incarnation, though very brief.
+In 1983, Barty supplied the voice for "Figment" in Epcot's Journey Into Imagination dark ride.
+He briefly reprised the role in the ride's second version.

 Barty was an annual guest-star on Canada's Telemiracle telethon, one of the most successful (per capita) telethons in the world.